Overview

 Access to Repository

-2. Request access on GitLab.
+2. Request access to the just-do-git group on GitLab.
 Click on the 3 dots on the top right and click request access.

 Example: Requesting access.